jlbren/phage-rage/README.md

 **Assembled**

-Subdirectory containing the output of the selected assembly utility.
+Subdirectory containing the output of the selected assember.
  * contigs.fasta: Contigs file produced by the assembler.

 **Mapped**

-  Subdirectory containing mapper output and related files.
+  Subdirectory containing output from the selected homology detection tool and related files.
-  * hits.csv: Hits file produced by selected mapper utility.
+  * hits.csv: Hits file produced by selected homolgy detection tool
-  * index.faa: FAA file produced by parsing the GBK files provided by the -i/--index flag at runtime used to build the mapper index.
+  * index.faa: FAA file produced by parsing the GBK files provided by the -i/--index flag at runtime used to build the index for the selected homolgy tool.
-  * predicted_orfs.faa: Proteins predicted from the provided or assembled contigs produced by getorf that are used for mapping against the index.
+  * predicted_orfs.faa: Proteins predicted from the provided or assembled contigs produced by getorf that are used for querying against the index.

   **Logs**